Sponsored by CareCredit

 Diabetes mellitus.
 When cats have diabetes, their insulin production is decreased.
 Insulin is a hormone that regulates blood sugar.
 Diabetes results in many hormonal changes that cause cats to lose weight, including breaking down muscle.
 Diabetic cats have very specific nutritional needs, and their weight will not return until their blood sugar is regulated.

 Cancer.
-Cancer of any part of the body could be to blame for weight loss and can be very hard to detect until it is in advanced stages in cats.
+Cancer of any part of the body could be to blame for weight loss.
+It can be very hard to detect until it is in advanced stages in cats.

 Degenerative joint disease (arthritis).
-While arthritis will not cause weight loss in cats directly, it often causes cats to be less active which causes decreased muscle due to not using it as much.
+While arthritis will not directly cause weight loss in cats, it often causes them to be less active, leading to decreased muscle mass.
 Arthritis can make walking or retrieving food quite painful and decrease the amount of nutrition that your cat gets.

 Normal aging.
-It is a normal aging process to lose muscle as well as a little body weight overall.
-Just keep in mind that this would be very gradual and in very small amounts.
-Pet parents should never assume weight loss in a senior cat is normal until they have spoken with their veterinarian.
+It is a normal aging process to lose muscle as well as a little body weight.
+Keep in mind that this would be very gradual and in very small amounts.
+Pet parents should never assume weight loss in a senior cat is normal until they’ve spoken with their vet.

 Other Symptoms to Note